PedroTajia/pedrotajia.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-My name is Pedro, and I’m an undergrad Data Science student at the University of California, Riverside, where I explore artificial intelligence and machine learning through both research and real world projects.
-I build and experiment with models in reinforcement learning, computer vision, and NLP.
+My name is Pedro, and I’m an undergraduate Data Science student at the University of California, Riverside, where I explore artificial intelligence and machine learning through both research and real-world projects.
+I build and experiment with models in reinforcement learning, computer vision, and natural language processing.

-I also interned at **New Hampshire Ball Bearings**, were I work with the manufacturing engineer team on creating operation manuals for CNC machines
+Previously, I interned at [New Hampshire Ball Bearings](https://www.nhbb.com), where I worked with the manufacturing engineering team to create operation manuals for CNC machines and fine-tune machining parameters to improve efficiency, consistency, and product quality.
+I am also actively involved in research communities at UCR.
+I participate in [R-LAIR](https://rlair.cs.ucr.edu/meetings.html), where we discuss current research papers and present our own research ideas and interests.
+Recently, I was accepted into the [TASL](https://tasl.ucr.edu) research lab, where I plan to focus on model-based reinforcement learning and autonomous decision-making systems.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.